Compliance

 • Known close associates

-• Historical data (PEP status over the last 12 months)
+• Historical data (PEP status in the last 12 months)

 Leading providers: Moody's, LexisNexis WorldCompliance, Refinitiv World-Check, Dow Jones Risk & Compliance.